 Although Wales claims to have the most castles in Europe per square kilometer, in absolute numbers, another country takes the top spot.
+Which country has the most castles?
 Contrary to intuitive guesses, it’s neither Bavaria nor the Loire region in France but Czechia.

 Czech castles: invited by landscape

-Usually associated with urban rather than noble culture, Czechia was for a very long time part of the Austrian Habsburg Empire, one of the biggest and most powerful countries of its time.
+Usually associated with urban rather than noble culture, country with most castles – Czechia was for a very long time part of the Austrian Habsburg Empire, one of the biggest and most powerful countries of its time.
 As part of a Central European empire, it appreciated its central role – Czechia, with its unmatched geographical features, was famous for turning noble residential architecture into fabulous venues.

 The castles of Czechia vary widely, as its central location and magnificent landscapes made it a suitable place for both military-style fortified castles (some of them with residential parts) and maisons de plaissance, palaces meticulously inserted into the surrounding landscapes.
 In the wine region of Morava, you can also encounter dozens of chateaus.